 CAV-2 (Canine Adenovirus Type 2)

-Unlike the first type, CAV-2 focuses on a dog’s respiratory system.
-It’s one of the leading causes of kennel cough, which is a highly contagious infection.
-It’s not as serious as CAV-1, but it can still cause discomfort and additional infections in your pet if left untreated.
+Unlike CAV-1, this adenovirus strain causes respiratory issues in dogs.
+It’s one of the causes of kennel cough, a highly contagious infection that spreads quickly.
+It’s not as dangerous as CAV-1, but it can still cause discomfort and complications if left untreated.

 How Canine Adenovirus Spreads

-Dogs can contract the virus through direct contact with an infected animal.
-They can also get the virus from contaminated surfaces and objects, like bedding, toys, and food bowls.
-The virus can survive in an infected dog’s urine, feces, and saliva for weeks and can easily spread.
+Both CAV-1 and CAV-2 are contagious, and dogs can contract the virus through direct contact with an infected animal or contaminated surfaces and objects, like bedding, toys, and food bowls.
+The virus can survive in an infected dog’s urine, feces, nasal discharge, blood, and saliva for weeks.

 Symptoms of Canine Adenovirus Infections

-The clinical signs of CAV-1 and CAV-2 have differences.
-Knowing these symptoms can help you identify the type of adenovirus your dog has contracted.
+The clinical signs of CAV-1 and CAV-2 have differences, and recognizing these symptoms can help you seek immediate veterinary care as soon as possible.

 Signs of CAV-1 (Infectious Canine Hepatitis)

-Jaundice – Yellowing of the eyes, gums, or skin reflects liver damage caused by the virus.
+Jaundice or yellowing of the eyes, gums, or skin

 Signs of CAV-2 (Respiratory Infection)